At Thomas Hepburn Community Academy we take online safety very seriously.

-Ensuring that your child is safe whilst using technology is very important and children using the internet is a worry that a lot of parents face.
+Ensuring that your child is safe whilst using technology is very important and children using the internet inappropriately is a worry that a lot of parents face.
 Students at Thomas Hepburn Community Academy are taught about Online Safety in all year groups.
 Students know how to stay safe when using the internet and who to report problems to.
-As parents, you may also wish to contact the schools safeguarding team to raise concerns about your child or another child at Thomas Hepburn Community Academy.
+As parents, you may also wish to contact the academy safeguarding team to raise concerns about your child or another child at Thomas Hepburn Community Academy if you have concerns about their safety.

 The Thomas Hepburn Community Academy safeguarding team are: